DebaratiD/OpenAIMernApp/README.md

 For OpenAI, since my credits had expired I had to use another email and phone number to login and generate a new API key.
 Till 1:28:00, the project is now able to generate images based on the prompt provided.

+Why use Cloudinary?
+Since it will host and store the images generated and make the image retrieval process faster.

 Link for the youtube tutorial is [here](https://www.youtube.com/watch?v=EyIvuigqDoA).